 Quote Goat can make the whole process easier.
-Just enter a few details and compare quotes to find great insurance for young drivers, even if you’re a teenager.
+Enter your details and compare quotes to find a suitable policy, even if you’re a teenager.

-We also take a look at why insurance in this age group is so expensive and show you a few tips for young drivers to get cheaper cover.
+We also take a look at why insurance in this age group is so expensive and show you a few tips to keep costs down to a minimum.

-As a young driver it can be hard to find cheap cover, but insurance companies have their reasons.
+As a young driver it can be hard to find affordable cover, but insurance companies do have their reasons.
 From stats to bare facts, young drivers are the riskiest road users.
-This makes those new to the roads more likely to be involved in accident, and so car insurance premiums soar to cover the insurance companies’ risk.
+This makes those new to the roads more likely to be involved in an accident and so car insurance premiums soar to cover the insurance companies’ risk.

 Research carried out by AA showed that by the age of 23, 40% of young British drivers have been involved in a road crash.
 Another survey from the RAC Foundation, showed that young drivers in the UK were involved in 20% of all recorded collisions, yet hold just 7% of all licenses.

 Don’t feel singled out though.
 It’s not just young drivers that are penalised for their lack of time behind the wheel.
 New drivers of any age are also paying sky-high car insurance bills.